11. Project.toml and Manifest.toml

 The [compat] section

-Compatibility constraints for the dependencies listed under [deps] can be listed in the [compat] section.
-Example:
+Compatibility constraints for dependencies can be listed in the [compat] section.
+This applies to packages listed under [deps], [weakdeps], and [extras].

 [deps]